The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-For commentary on pre-arrival planning which can be undertaken by the employer, see the Pre-entry planning for UK inbound assignees from an employer's perspective guidance note (subscription sensitive).
+For commentary on pre-arrival planning which can be undertaken by the employer, see the Pre-entry planning for UK inbound assignees from an employer's perspective guidance note.

 The extent to which planning is necessary clearly varies by individual.
 The person who is here for a short-term project, leaving his family in his home country, will have different issues to consider than the person who comes seeking permanent employment, for long-term study, or to get married.
 Individual advice may thus be necessary and this guidance note is only a guide.
-Note in particular that it does not cover planning involving trusts.
-For this, see Simon’s Taxes Division C4.4 (subscription sensitive).
+Note in particular that this guidance note does not cover planning involving trusts.
+For this, see Simon’s Taxes Division C4.4.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.